ansible/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         not substitute it for a good staging environment.

     Collection
         A packaging format for bundling and distributing Ansible content, including plugins, roles, modules, and more.
-Collections release independent of other collections or ``ansible-base`` so features can be available sooner to users.
+Collections release independent of other collections or ``ansible-core`` so features can be available sooner to users.
 Some collections are packaged with Ansible (version 2.10 or later).
 You can install other collections (or other versions of collections) with ``ansible-galaxy collection install <namespace.collection>``.

     Collection name
         The second part of a Fully Qualified Collection Name.
 The collection name divides the collection namespace and usually reflects the function of the collection content.
 For example, the ``cisco`` namespace might contain ``cisco.ios``, ``cisco.aci``, and ``cisco.nxos``, with content for managing the different network devices maintained by Cisco.